ksavvopoulos/javascript-collection/README.md

 </ul>

 <h3>spyreqs.rest.updateAppListField</h3>
 **description:** updates a Field to an App List.
-Parameters and return value same as spyreqs.rest.updateAppListItem.
+Parameters and return value same as spyreqs.rest.updateHostListField.

 <h3>spyreqs.rest.addHostListField</h3>
 **description:** adds a Field to a Host List. <br>